 Medigap Overview

 A Medigap policy is coverage administered by private insurance companies.
-It helps cover the gaps in coverage of Medicare Part A (hospital insurance) and Part B (medical insurance).
-These costs include deductibles, copayments, and coinsurances for medical services.
+It helps fill the gaps in coverage of Medicare Part A (hospital insurance) and Part B (medical insurance).
+These costs include deductibles, copayments, and coinsurance for medical services.
 There are currently 10 different standardized Medigap plans (see chart below), and each one covers different types of costs.
-Not all insurance companies offer each type of plan, and the most popular are the F, G, and N, which account for 81% of all Medigap plans.
-Massachusetts has three Medigap plans: Core Plan, Supplement 1 and Supplement 1A.
-Supplement 1A is like Plan G. Note: If you were new to Medicare on or after January 1, 2020, you can no longer buy the C and F plans or the Supplement 1 plan in Massachusetts.
+Not all insurance companies offer each type of plan, and the most popular are Plans G and N, which account for most of all traditional Medicare supplement plans sold.

 To purchase a Medigap policy, you must have Medicare Part A and Part B. Different companies charge different premiums for the exact same coverage.
-As a result, once you determine which Medigap benefits you want, you can determine which policy you buy based on the company and price.
+As a result, once you determine which Medigap benefits you want, you can determine which policy you’ll buy based on the company and price.

-With Medigap plans, there is no network and there is no requirement for referrals, so you can get medical care from any public hospital in the country and most private hospitals.
+With Medigap plans, there is no network and no requirement for referrals, so you can get medical care from any public hospital in the country and from most private hospitals.
 This is especially important for patients who travel (think snowbirds) or want to seek medical care in areas that would be out of network with their Medicare Advantage plan.
 Medigap plans are portable and can be continued if you move to a new state.

-Medigap plans do not include prescription drug coverage, so you will need to purchase a stand-alone Part D prescription drug plan.
+Medigap plans do not include prescription drug coverage, so you will also need to purchase a stand-alone Part D prescription drug plan.

-Chart taken from the Medicare & You 2023 guide
+Chart taken from the Medicare & You 2025 guide

-** For Plans K and L, after you meet your out-of-pocket yearly limit and your yearly Part B deductible ($233 in 2022), the Medigap plan pays 100% of covered services for the rest of the calendar year.
+** For Plans K and L, after you meet your out-of-pocket yearly limit and your yearly Part B deductible ($257 in 2025), the Medigap plan pays 100% of covered services for the rest of the calendar year.

-***Plan N pays 100% of the Part B coinsurance.
-You must pay a copayment of up to $20 for some office visits and up to a $50 copayment for emergency room visits that don’t result in an inpatient admission.
+*** Plan N pays 100% of the Part B coinsurance.
+You must pay a copayment of up to $20 for some office visits and up to $50 for emergency room visits that don’t result in an inpatient admission.

 Medigap Plan Open Enrollment